coding-pirates-hillerod/python-teachings/README.md

-# Python teachings
+# Python undervisning
-This repo is meant as a place to write down a somewhat more concrete and structured "plan" for teaching kids how to program in Python.
+Dette repo er ment som et sted til at skrive en mere eller mindre konkret og struktureret "plan" til at undervise børn i at programmere i Python.

 ## Teaching plan
 These (hopefuly quite concrete) thoughts about teaching kids Python are structured in a sort of "teachings per evening" so that it'll hopefully be more managable to teach the kids about this topic.